globusonline/provision/doc/install.rst

 Take into account that there are, at least, two branches in our GitHub repository: ``master`` and ``dev``.
-The former always contains the latest stable release, including bug fixes, and the former contains the very latest version of our code (which may not work as reliably as the code in the ``master`` branch).
+The former always contains the latest stable release, including bug fixes, and the latter contains the very latest version of our code (which may not work as reliably as the code in the ``master`` branch).
 By default, your repository will track the ``master`` branch.
 To switch to the ``dev`` branch, run the following::